ibm-cloud-docs/sap-hana-power/hana-power-considerations.md

 ### Network requirements for SAP
 {: #network_requirements_sap}

-When you configure SAP systems with SAP HANA as the database, the following network types are required for the usage scenarios described below:
+When you configure SAP systems with SAP HANA as the database, the following network types are required for the described usage scenarios:
 * Internal network for communication between multiple instances in SAP three-tier systems
 * Network for the management of SAP HANA-based systems
 * Network that is used in production